waharnum/nexus-demos/README.md

 - Use the AsTeRICS fork with the NexusConnector component at https://github.com/simonbates/AsTeRICS/tree/GPII-1543
 - Run ACS
 - Run ARE
-- Upload and run one of the models in `demos/AsTeRICS` such as `Facetracker to NexusConnector.acs`
+- Upload and run one of the models in `asterics-models` such as `Facetracker to NexusConnector.acs`

 Instructions for building the ARE can be found here: https://github.com/simonbates/AsTeRICS/blob/GPII-1543/ReadMe.md